By: Donagh Fitzgerald and Claire Wilson. Last Updated: April 2022

-There are a huge variety of job roles available from laboratory-based research and development, clinical trials, regulatory affairs, drug safety, manufacturing, engineering, quality assurance, quality control, validation all the way through to marketing, sales and distribution.
+There are a huge variety of job roles available from laboratory-based research and development, clinical trials, regulatory affairs, drug safety, manufacturing, engineering, quality assurance, quality control, and validation all the way through to marketing, sales and distribution.
 Almost any skill set will find a career to match.

 To figure out exactly where you might be able to find a job in this industry, we need to consider the different activities happening at each stage of the process as well as what types of jobs there are.